 Thank You Emails — Who doesn’t like to be “Thanked”?
 Sometimes the internet seems like a cyber Bermuda Triangle, you respond to an ad or email, or you send an inquiry through a website’s response form, and you have no way of knowing if it got through.
 “Thank You” emails can be set to respond automatically, a great way to acknowledge the prospect, send them a follow-up up offer, or let them know what happens next.

 Confirmations Emails — After a transaction, supplying the customer with information about their purchase, customer service info, key numbers if applicable, and so on.

-Complete Transaction Emails — Sent when a potential customer begins, but does not complete, the purchase process.
-They could have simply changed their minds, or of could be technical problem, or the user experience may have been confusing.
+Complete Transaction Emails — Sent when a potential customer begins, but does not complete the purchase process.
+They could have changed their minds, or of could be a technical problem, or the user experience may have been confusing.
 Whatever the reason, here’s one last opportunity to close the sale before the would-be customer disappears.

-Automated Emails take a very effective marketing platform and makes it an ongoing way to reach out to new and reoccurring customers.
+Automated Emails are a very effective marketing platform and a great way to reach out to new and reoccurring customers.
 For more information or to see how they can become an integral part of your campaigns, please feel free to contact Michale Pilla, firstname.lastname@example.org or call 914-473-0791.
-Mr. Pilla is a certified Solution Provider for Constant Contact.
+Mr. Pilla is a Certified Solution Provider for Constant Contact.

 Book a PillaTalk!

 Seminars, Workshops, Coaching that help you make sense of the digital landscape.